 As you know, it’s nearly impossible to move community and economic development programs forward without political support.

-New Councillors and/or a new Mayor means it’s time to educate your elected officials on your community economic development plans.
+New Members of Parliament, Councillors and/or a new Mayor means it’s time to educate your elected officials on your community economic development plans.
 How to Communicate with Elected Officials Workshop offers strategies to get officials on board with the investment, development and policy needed to support economic prosperity.

 - work with elected officials